MCPadak/XPlay/README.md

 Like BG3, this mod intents to place the player in ethical dilemnas, or even face to immoral choices.
 That's fine as long as real world laws are respected.
 Expect a naughtiness level of 8/10.

 ## Disclaimer :
 Don't shapeshift to a giant to abuse the looser of a fight in real life.
-What's fun in game must stay in game.!
+What's fun in game must stay in game !